A Gardener’s Year of Habitat Heroes

 Year-round habitat heroes are crowned by our native oaks, sometimes called the second Mother Lode.
 These trees are homes to millions of insects and spiders that, along with acorns, leaves, and bark, provide cover and nourishment for a remarkable 170 bird, 80 animal, and 60 amphibian and reptile species.

-Countless other native plants--from towering pines and cedars to perennial bunch grasses--provide seeds, berries, places to raise families, and protection from the elements.
+Countless other native plants–from towering pines and cedars to perennial bunch grasses–provide seeds, berries, and places to raise families, and protection from the elements.
 Old tree snags, brush piles, and leaf and twig litter bestow additional shelter.
 Include a reliable water source plus freedom from toxic pesticides and other pollutants, and wildlife can thrive and proliferate.